Plumbing Services in Lancaster, PA

 - Water pressure and drainage are otherwise normal in the rest of the house.

-- The shutoff, faucet, toilet, or supply line failed suddenly but the surrounding plumbing is in good condition.
+- The shutoff, faucet, toilet, or supply line failed suddenly but the surrounding plumbing is still in good condition.

 - A professional confirms the issue is local rather than system-wide.